 So UPS just knocked on your door and dropped off your new horn.
 Congratulations!

 Whenever possible, we recommend everyone come in to our physical store and shop for horns with the guidance of a professional musician, to make sure they find the best fit for their playing style.
-Unfortunately, visiting us in person might not be possible for all customers, so here’s some advice for testing your new instrument by yourself at home during the 7-day trial period.
+Unfortunately, visiting us in person might not be possible for all customers, so here’s some advice for testing your new instrument by yourself at home during the 30-day return period.

 2. When trying out new equipment, change only one variable at a time.
 Make sure that you play on the same mouthpiece that you regularly use on your current instrument.
 Follow your normal warm-up and cool-down routines.
 Play sheet music you already know well and feel comfortable with.